hpi-epic/pricewars/README.md

 #### Clone the repo including all submodules
 If you are working on Windows, make sure to set the following git-settings:
 ```
-git config core.eol lf
+git config --global core.eol lf
-git config core.autocrlf input
+git config --global core.autocrlf input
 ```
-The first setting will ensure that files keep their lf-line endings when checking out the repository.
+The first setting will ensure that files keep their lf-line endings when checking out a repository.
 Otherwise the line endings of all files will be converted to cr+lf under Windows, causing problems with script-execution within the Docker-containers that expect lf-endings.
 The second setting ensures that line endings are converted back to what they were on checkout when pushing a change.

+*(These settings are global so they will affect all repositories, make sure to change them again if you do not want this behaviour on other repositories!)*

+Then go ahead and clone the repository:

 ```
 git clone git@github.com:hpi-epic/masterproject-pricewars.git --recurse-submodules